vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 version and also can update/create the "debian.<variant>/etc/update.conf" file and commits those changes.
 In case of a rebase tree, the changes to the helpers may vanish on rebase if those were already done there.

+**Note** The repo paths created by `cranky checkout` are controlled by the package-path key in your `cranky.yaml` configuration file.
+See the [sample configuration file](snip-cranky.yaml) for more information.

 ```
 $ cd xenial/linux
 $ cranky fix